balenaltd/handbook/Scratch-Pad.md

 None.
 This is a known issue with registry v1, solved in v2.
 Fixing in v1 is non-trivial to the point of not being worth it.

+## Debugging CLI issues

+If the issue isn't obvious, the first step here is almost always to ask the user to update their CLI, if they're not on the latest version.

+Modern versions (5.6.1+) of the CLI should log any errors received to Sentry, which can provide further useful detail.
+You can browse these at https://sentry.io/resinio/cli/.
+More modern versions (5.10.0+) include user and full CLI argument information with all errors.
+For these, you can query by user with https://sentry.io/resinio/cli/?query=user%3Aid%3AUSERNAME to get the full trace for the issue the user is seeing, as well as every package version they're using, see previous errors they might've hit, and other debug data.

+Miscellaneous more specific resin CLI troubleshooting tips can be found in the [public troubleshooting doc](http://docs.resin.io/troubleshooting/cli-troubleshooting/).

+Asking the user to set the `DEBUG` env var (to any non-empty value) will also produce some extra output for the user locally, including a full stack trace (though that should also be available in Sentry) and background debug-level logging generally.

 # Canned Responses